vgmoose/GlassController/README.md

 - Region: Having any number of fingers over a region defined by a given x/y, width/height percentile coordinates

 ### Context
-A Context is something external to the touchpad state that should be met for the touchpad Activator to qualify
+A Context is some criteria that should be met for the Activator to qualify

-Currently there's one Context:
+There are two Contexts:
 - AppBundle: Only listen when an app with the given bundle ID is in the foreground
+- Region: Similar to the Region Activator, enough touches need to be in the specified region in order to fire

 ## About
 The goal of this project is to allow regions of the touchpad to be assigned keyboard/controller buttons, so that the touchpad can be used in place of the keys on a keyboard or an external device.
 This is my third attempt at trying to create something like this, my old attempts are [Fpad 2](https://github.com/vgmoose/fpad2) and [Fingerpad](https://github.com/vgmoose/fingerpad).